-CIBIL score is the credit score of the applicant.
-It is basically an indicator of the creditworthiness of the loan applicant.
-Below is the benefit of the CIBIL Score.
+CIBIL Score is the credit score of an applicant, that’s calculated by the TransUnion CIBIL.
+It is an indicator of the creditworthiness of the borrower.
+Below are the benefits of a good CIBIL score.

 A good CIBIL score significantly increases the chances of loan approval.
 Lenders view a high score as an indication of responsible financial behaviour, making them more willing to grant personal loans at competitive interest rates and favourable terms.

 A high CIBIL score can help negotiate lower interest rates on loans and credit cards.
 Borrowers with good credit are more likely to be offered favourable interest rates by lenders since they are seen as less risky and more likely to make their payments on time.